FREQUENTLY ASKED QUESTIONS

 How do I know if I am a good candidate for gender selection?

-As part of the pre-testing process Dr Potter will be able to give you a clear indication of your chances of success.
+As part of the testing process conducted while in Australia, Dr Potter will be able to give you a clear indication of your chances of success.
 He will generally give you a percentage rate and how many viable embryos of the gender of your choice to expect from your treatment.

 How much does the treatment for IVF gender selection cost?